 Today in this post I will list some of the best Android emulators for your Computer PC to run Android Apps and Games on your Windows 7,8,10 and Mac Computer for free.

 What is an Emulator?

 An emulator is a software that enables one computer system to behave like another computer system.
-For running smartphone Apps on PC, the emulator behaves as an Android system which can be installed on the Windows and the Apps from Store are installed on the emulator.
+For running smartphone Apps on PC, the emulator behaves like an Android system that can be installed on the Windows and the Apps from Store are installed on the emulator.
 So, without much delay let us start the list of top best simulators for Windows and Mac.

 Best Android Emulator for PC

 Here are the Best Android Emulators for PC on Windows and Mac to run Android Apps on Computer.